joolstorrentecalo/gitlab-foss/doc/user/project/merge_requests/allow_collaboration.md

 stage: Create
 group: Code Review
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "When you fork a merge request, you can set whether or not members of the upstream repository can contribute to your fork."
 ---

 # Collaborate on merge requests across forks